vickconsulting/Vick-Consulting/README.md

             Leadership, safety, and HR expertise in one seat at the table.
           </h2>
           <p class="mt-4 text-sm text-slate-600">
-            Dr. Fredlan Pams brings together doctoral research in leadership, an MBA in global operations, and over 15 years of hands-on experience leading EHS and HR programs for major organizations.
+            Dr. Pams brings together doctoral research in leadership, an MBA in global operations, and over 15 years of hands-on experience leading EHS and HR programs for major organizations.
           </p>
           <ul class="mt-4 space-y-2 text-sm text-slate-700">